jayleicn/TVRetrieval/README.md

 ### TVR Task
 ![model_overview](./imgs/tvr_task_example.png)
-A TVR example in the Corpus level moment retrieval task.
+A TVR example in the corpus level moment retrieval task.
 Ground truth moment is shown in green box.
 Colors in the query indicate whether the words are related to video (blue) or subtitle (magenta) or both (black).
 To better retrieve relevant moments from the video corpus, a system needs to comprehend both videos and subtitles